acamposruiz/react-multimedia-gallery/README.md

 npm install --save react-multimedia-gallery
 ```

-### Video snapshops
+### Video thumbnail

-The images included in the video object are the snapshots to show in the gallery before play de video.
+The images included in the video object are the thumbnail to show in the gallery before play de video.

 ## Demo